dfki-ric/ground_segmentation/README.md

 # GSeg3D
-**High-Precision Grid-Based Ground Segmentation for Safety-Critical Robotics**
+**High-Precision Grid-Based Ground Segmentation for Safety-Critical Autonomous Driving and Robotics Applications**

 This module implements the core algorithmic components of **GSeg3D**, a high-precision, grid-based ground segmentation method for LiDAR point clouds designed for **safety-critical autonomous driving and robotics applications**.
 It follows the methodology described in the paper: